Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ![image](Images/CR.User.png)

-Note: A new user was only created to demonstrate the testing of the playbook.
+Note: The new user (Random-user) was only created to effectively demonstrate the testing of the playbook.

 ![image](Images/Random_user.png)